11cafe/comfyui-workspace-manager/README.md

      - Save workflow by pressing the 💾 button, or ⌨Shift+S shortcut
      - Enable/disable autosave workflow
   - 🕛**Version control** of workflow, never lose any changes
-    - Everytime you press save, it will log a new version in history. you can easily revert back to any versions like git
+    - Everytime you press save, it will log a new version in history.
+You can easily revert back to any versions
     - Create named workflow version
   - **Bulk import** workflows into your workspace
   - 1click download all your workflows into a .zip